OdiaGenAI/GenerativeAI_and_LLM_Odia/apps/README.md

 ## Getting Started With Development

+1. Ensure you meet the versions requirements, mentioned [here](#versions)

-1. Install `pre-commit` library on your development setup
+2. Install `pre-commit` library on your development setup

 ```bash
   pip3 install pre-commit
 ```

-2. Prepping the environment - From the base directory of the repo execute the following commands:
+3. Prepping the environment - From the base directory of the repo execute the following commands:

 ```bash
   ./install.sh
 ```

-3. Creating the config file
+4. Creating the config file

 - Do remember that all entries to config file should be made without being surrounded by any quotes

 - Create a file name `.config.ini` from the sample file `config.ini.sample`.
 More details about config file [here](#config-file).

-4. Running app - From the base directory of the repo execute the following commands:
+5. Running app - From the base directory of the repo execute the following commands:

 ```bash
   ./translate-to-indic-lang/run.sh
 ```

-5. The **output** folder, from the base directory of the repo.
+6. The **output** folder, from the base directory of the repo.

 ```bash
   cd indicTrans/.work_dir/output/merged